Reliability Testing: Ensuring Military Equipment Reliability in Extreme Conditions

 Detailed Testing Procedures:

-• Electromagnetic Compatibility (EMC) Testing: The system is tested in an EMC chamber to ensure it does not interfere with other devices.
+- Electromagnetic Compatibility (EMC) Testing: The team tests the system in an EMC chamber to ensure it doesn’t interfere with other devices.

-• Shielding Effectiveness Testing: Parts are placed in a shielded enclosure to check how well they block external electromagnetic interference.
+- Shielding Effectiveness Testing: Technicians place parts in a shielded enclosure to check how well they block external electromagnetic interference.

-• Electromagnetic Pulse (EMP) Testing: The system is exposed to EMPs to check if it can withstand the effects of a pulse.
+- Electromagnetic Pulse (EMP) Testing: The team exposes the system to EMPs to check if it can withstand the effects of a pulse.

 Endurance Testing